M P I = Message Passing Interface

 MPI addresses the message-passing parallel programming model: data is moved from the address space of one process to that of another process through cooperative operations on each process.

-The MPI standard has gone through a number of revisions, with the most recent version being MPI-4.x (
+The MPI standard has gone through a number of revisions, with the most recent version being MPI-5.0 (This tutorial will be focused on MPI 4.2, the version widely available on LC systems)

 Interface specifications have been defined for C and Fortran90 language bindings: